GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 The following set doesn't have to be followed in any particular order.

 ## Questions
-Shares similarities with the implementation of declarative clauses and sentences.
-If you did clauses recently, it's a natural continuation to do questions: here you may need to tackle more word orders.
-Forming of IPs (interrogative phrases) may be similar to NPs.

-To get started, the easier ones in the Question module are the following:
+The Question module introduces interrogative noun phrases (`IP`) like *who* or *whose car*, and question clauses (`QCl`) and sentences (`QS`).
+Their implementation is often similar to that of noun phrases and declarative clauses and sentences.

+Compared to declarative sentences, questions may require more variation in word order.
+You may need to make some fields discontinuous, e.g. splitting a single `s` field (e.g. *eat porridge*) of a VP into `verb` (*eat*) and `complement` (*porridge*).

+The minimal set to get questions is the following:
+- lincat for `QCl`
+- lin for `QuestCl`
+With these, you get yes/no questions, like "do you walk".

+To get wh-questions, like "who walks", you first need the `IP` category for interrogative noun phrases.
+Here's a full set for wh-questions with the IP as a subject.
+- lincat for `IP`, `IDet` and `IQuant`
+- lin for `IDetCN`, `IdetQuant`
-- lincat for `IP` and `IDet`, lin for `IDetCN` and `IdetQuant`
+- lin for some `IQuant`s and `IP`s in Structural
-- lincat for `QCl`, lin for `QuestCl` and `QuestVP`
+- lin for `QuestVP`

+The next thing to add is `IAdv` for interrogative adverbs, like "why" or "where".
+With these, you can ask questions like "why do you walk" and "where are you".
+- lincat for `IAdv`
+- lin for `QuestIAdv`
-- lincat for `IAdv`, lin for `QuestIAdv` (+ some `IAdv`s in Structural!)
+- lin for some `IAdv`s in Structural
+- lincat for `IComp`
-- lincat for `IComp`, lin for `CompIAdv` and `QuestIComp`
+- lin for `CompIAdv` and `QuestIComp`

+Probably the hardest concept here is using `IP` as an object, like "who do you like".

 ## Adjectives